dhaval201279/cloud-native-java-demo/README.md

 </p>

 ### Open for feedback
-Feel free to contact me in case of queries or calrifications if any.
+Feel free to contact me in case of queries or clarifications if any.